strawbee/01-node-ecosystem/README.md

 * **__test__/** - contains unit tests

 ## Feature Tasks
+## Testing
+#### Greet Module Tests
+* Write a test that expects the greet module to return `null` when you supply non string values
+* Write a test the expects the greet module to return `'hello world'`
+  * This should happen when invoked with `'world'` as the first argument

+#### Arithmetic Module Tests
+* Test each method for proper use (invoded with number arguments)
+* Test each method for inproper use (invoded with one or more non-numner arguments)

 #### Greet Module
 Create a NodeJS module in the lib/ directory named `greet.js` that exports a single function.
 * The `greet` function should have a single parameter (arity of one) that should expect a string as it's input